 In my lifespan writing research, I’ve essentially placed two bets.
 I’ve aimed to build a study of lifespan literate action development, and I’ve sought to build a 100-year study of writing through the lifespan via the Writing through the Lifespan Collaboration.

 These are actually two ways of getting at the same questions I list above.
 My own research on lifespan literate action development takes a radical approach, keeping ethnomethodology as its base for understanding how literate action grows and changes throughout the lifespan.
 My work with the Collaboration is, as the name suggests, more collaborative in nature, bringing multiple disciplines, methods, etc. together to pursue longitudinal writing research at many sites, around the world, and across multiple generations.

-My study of lifespan literate action development is ongoing, but my most recent work with it is published as Talk, Tools, and Texts: A Logic-in-Use for Studying Lifespan Literate Development, through the WAC Clearinghouse.
+My study of lifespan literate action development is ongoing, but my most recent work with it is published as Talk, Tools, and Texts: A Logic-in-Use for Studying Lifespan Literate Action Development, through the Practices and Possibilities series at the WAC Clearinghouse / University Press of Colorado.
 This book establishes a foundational infrastructure for pursuing literate action development throughout the lifespan via a close attention to what I call the “lived reality” of the act of literate action development.

-I also stay busy with my other “bet,” as the Collaboration currently has its first edited collection under review, and we are in the midst of gearing up for our second biennial Writing through the Lifespan Conference.
-We are hopeful that the outcome of both will be some pilot studies that we can revise and, later, expand on.
+I also stay busy with my other “bet,” as the Collaboration currently has its first edited collection in press, and we have recently concluded an online Writing through the Lifespan Conference.
+We are currently aiming at developing some pilot studies that we can build our “lines of inquiry” through.